etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

 ### Creating a New Search

 Next, we'll define a search method to use later when we want to consume the orders.
-This query will be taken as a filter for retrieving the orders.
+This query is taken as a filter for retrieving the orders.
 To create this new filter/search method, under "Repository" tab of the C_Order table, create a new record with the following data:

 | Field       | Value                                                                                  |